pyledrvr/iModules_emailAPI/README.md

 load up the package located in iModules_emailAPI.pck into your oracle schema.

 download ksh and php into a directory.

-Update:
+Update imodules_all_email_local.php:
   REPLACE_ORACLE_HOST to host name where the DB is located REPLACE_ORACLE_SID to the sid
-  REPLACE_ORACLE_USER to user id REPLACE_ORACLE_USER_PW to user pw REPLACE_ME_WITH_access_token with access token retrieved above.
+  REPLACE_ORACLE_USER to user id REPLACE_ORACLE_USER_PW to user pw access_token to access_token

 Test and let me know.